petervdmeer/endless-sky/docs/rfcs/text/0052-formation-flying.md

         - For repeat arcs the newly calculated coordinate is relative to the repeat anchor location.
       - Giving this keyword multiple times works the same as for the start keyword for lines.
    - `angle [<angle#>]` Gives the partial (or full) angle at which to stop the arc. (range is -360 to 360)
-      - Default is zero, meaning that the arc statement describes only a single point.
+      - Default is zero, meaning that the arc statement describes only a single position.
       - The arc is clockwise if the number is in the range between 0 and 360.
       - The arc is counter-clockwise if the number is in the range between -360 and 0.
       - For repeat arcs, if an angle is given then this gives the delta for the end-angle at which to stop.